zowe/docs-site/docs/user-guide/api-mediation/configuration-logging.md

 ## Customization example

-One of the examples of possible customization is a change of the pattern for the logged messages.
-Pattern is defined in the `apimlLogPattern` property in `logback.xml`.
-By default, it will print log messages as follows:
+One of the examples of possible customization is changing the pattern for the logged messages.
+The pattern is defined in the `apimlLogPattern` property in `logback.xml`.
+By default, the API Mediation Layer prints log messages, as in the following example:
 ```log
 2024-08-01 12:52:27.922 <ZWEAGW1:DiscoveryClient-InstanceInfoReplicator-0:33948829> ZWESVUSR INFO (o.z.a.g.h.GatewayHealthIndicator) ZWEAM001 API Mediation Layer started
 ```